Bell Beaker culture: Renewed emphasis on migration

-Bell Beaker artefacts
+Bell Beaker artifacts

-The two main international bell beaker styles are: the All Over Ornamented (AOO), patterned all over with impressions, of which a subset is the All Over Corded (AOC), patterned with cord-impressions, and the Maritime type, decorated with bands filled with impressions made with a comb or cord.
+The two main international bell beaker styles are: the All Over Ornamented (AOO), patterned all over with impressions, of which a subset is the All Over Corded (AOC), patterned with cord-impressions; and the Maritime type, decorated with bands filled with impressions made with a comb or cord.
 Later, other characteristic regional styles developed.

 The beakers are suggested to have been designed for the consumption of alcohol, and the introduction of the substance to Europe may have fuelled the beakers' spread.
 Beer and mead content have been identified from certain examples.
 However, not all Beakers were drinking cups.
 Some were used as reduction pots to smelt copper ores, others have some organic residues associated with food, and still others were employed as funerary urns.
-They were used as status display amongst disparate elites.

 Postulated linguistic connections

 As the Beaker culture left no written records, all theories regarding the language or languages they spoke remain conjectural.
-It has been suggested as a candidate for an early Indo-European culture, or as the origin of the Vasconic substrate.

-James Mallory (2013) notes that the Beaker culture was associated with a hypothetical cluster of Indo-European dialects termed "North-West Indo-European," a cluster which includes the (predecessors of) Celtic, Italic, Germanic and Balto-Slavic branches.
+James Mallory (2013) notes that the Beaker culture was associated with a hypothetical cluster of Indo-European dialects termed "North-West Indo-European", a cluster which includes the (predecessors of) Celtic, Italic, Germanic and Balto-Slavic branches.
 Earlier theories suggested a link to the hypothesised Italo-Celtic, or Proto-Celtic languages.